Cray-HPE/docs-uan/docs/portal/developer-portal/advanced/Enabling_K3s.md

 - uan-2.6-third-party

-This repository will contain the installer for K3s, Helm charts for HAProxy and MetalLB, and so on
+This repository will contain the installer for K3s, Helm charts for HAProxy and MetalLB, and so on.

 ### Validation Tests